metomi/rose/sphinx/tutorial/cylc/furthertopics/suicide-triggers.rst

    "make_cake_mixture.3" -> "bake_cake.3" -> "sell_cake.3"
    "bake_cake.3" -> "eat_cake.3"

-The reason the suite stalls is that, by default, cylc will run a maximum of three cycles concurrently.
-As each cycle has at least one task which hasn't either succeeded or failed cylc cannot move onto the next cycle.
+The reason the suite stalls is that, by default, Cylc will run a maximum of three cycles concurrently.
+As each cycle has at least one task which hasn't either succeeded or failed Cylc cannot move onto the next cycle.

 .. tip::

-   For more information search ``max active cycle points`` in the `cylc user guide`_.
+   For more information search ``max active cycle points`` in the `Cylc User Guide`_.

 You will also notice that some of the tasks (e.g. ``eat_cake`` in cycle ``2`` in the above example) are drawn in a faded gray.
 This is because these tasks